MaggiccPierrick/lifise-ui/README.md

-# MetaBank ReactJS
+# LiFiSe ReactJS

-A responsive and PWA extended application to support MetaBank system
+A responsive and PWA extended application to support LiFiSe system

 ## Available Scripts